 - Thomas Aguila – a talented juggler with world records for traditional speed juggling as well as for mouth-juggling ping pong balls!
 Also known as “Tommy Tequila,” he has performed in the past with global circus giants Cirque du Soleil and Barnum & Bailey.

-- Vyorel and Elena Bilea – a Romanian couple who’ll dazzle the audience with magic.
+- Vyorel and Elena Bilea – a Romanian couple who dazzle their audiences with magic.

 - The Tarzan Zerbini Dancers & Aerialists – a group of aerialists and performing artists who showcase the multicultural landscape of Canada.

-Important Note: Not all of the above acts are at every show.
-Performers and other details are subject to change.
+Important Note: Not all of the above acts were at every show.
+Performers and other details were subject to change.

 Tips & Advice

 Below is a list of tips and information to help you make the most out of your circus experience whenever taking in a Royal Canadian Family Circus show.

 - TIP #1: If purchasing General Admission tickets, remember to use the VansBestPlaces promo code so you can get two tickets for the price of one.